Biomining: Biomining in space

-The concept of space biomining is creating a new field in the world of space exploration.
-The main space agencies believe that space biomining may provided an approach to the extraction of metals, minerals, nutrients, water, oxygen and volatiles from extraterrestrial regolith.
+Microorganisms could be employed to mine extraterrestrially.

+Space biomining is at the conceptual stage.
 Bioleaching in space also shows promise for application in building biological life support systems (BLSS).
 BLSS do not usually contain biological component, however, the use of microorganisms to breakdown waste and regolith, while being able to capture their byproducts like nitrates and methane would theoretically allow for a cyclical system of regenerative life support.